dannyhope/uxbrighton/2017/sponsor-pack.md

 * Large logo and link on the conference website

-* Large logo displayed on screen during breaks
+* Large logo displayed on screen during breaks (see an example in our photo at the top)

 * Logo on banner at the venue